 Dietary supplements are incredibly popular among cancer patients.
-In one study of more than 200 patients receiving treatment at Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center, 73 percent had used some form of supplement during the past 30 days.
+In one study of more than 200 patients receiving treatment at a former Cancer Treatment Centers of America (CTCA) center, now City of Hope, 73 percent had used some form of supplement during the past 30 days.

 In the surveyed patients, for instance, 25 percent of those who were receiving chemotherapy were also using dietary supplements suspected to have adverse interactions with the treatment.

 While some dietary and botanicals have clinical evidence of being effective for specific disease states, there are limitations.
 Dietary supplements are not generally reviewed by the FDA before they are sold to consumers.
 They do not require pre-clinical or clinicals trials of safety or effectiveness before they are sold.
 The companies that sell these products are responsible for ensuring their products are safe and accurately labeled.
 In fact, in many cases, companies can produce and sell dietary supplements without even notifying the FDA.

 Further, you shouldn’t expect your oncologist to bring up the topic of dietary supplements.
 Research published in the Journal of Clinical Oncology found that fewer than half of oncologists initiated discussions with patients about supplement use, largely because they felt they didn’t have enough information to answer patients’ questions on the subject.

 Importance of Consulting Healthcare Professionals

 If you’re receiving cancer treatment, you should speak with a clinical pharmacist or another health care provider who is knowledgeable about both natural supplements and cancer patients to be sure any you’re taking are going to be helpful and not harmful.
 It is essential for patients to always consult with their oncologists before taking any supplements, as some may interact with anti-cancer treatments like chemotherapy.
 This is highly recommended instead of just Googling the cancer diagnosis yourself.